Bounds for standard $L$-functions: Construction of test vectors: proofs

 Let $f \in \mathcal{S}(U_H \backslash H)$.
 For $s \in \mathfrak{a}_{H,\mathbb{C}}^*$, we define the Mellin components $f[s] \in \mathcal{I}(s)$ as in \S\ref{sec:mellin-paley-affine-quotients}, following the ``unramified character'' notation (i.e., $f[s] = f[|.|^s]$, $\mathcal{I}(s) = \mathcal{I}(|.|^s)$).
 In particular, $\mathcal{I}(0)$ denotes the induction of the trivial character, and $f[0]$ the corresponding component of $f$; these are the only components relevant for the following discussion.
 (By contrast, in the statement of Proposition \ref{prop:there-exists-gamma}, we referred to the trivial character as $\mathbf{1}$.
 This minor adjustment of notation should introduce no confusion.)

 Let $W \in \mathcal{W}(\pi,\psi_T)$.
 As in \S\ref{sec:zeta-integrals}, we may define, for $s \in \mathfrak{a}_{H,\mathbb{C}}^*$, the local zeta integral

 The subscripted $T$ reflects that we are working with $\psi_T$-Whittaker models rather than $\psi$-Whittaker models, as in \S\ref{sec:zeta-integrals}.
 Normally, this definition requires some interpretation via meromorphic continuation.
 However, if the restriction of $W$ to $Q_H$ is compactly-supported, then the above formula converges absolutely for all $s$.
 Indeed, it is then the integral of a continuous function over a compact set.
 In such cases, there is no need to appeal to meromorphic continuation: the same formula works for all $s$, and the zeta integral is entire in $s$.
-This happens if $W$ is of the form $\pi(\gamma) \Theta_{\pi,T}$ for some $\gamma \in \mathcal{M}_c(H)$, e.g., if $W \in \mathfrak{W}(\pi,\psi,T,\delta)$, and is the only case we need to consider here.
+This happens if